mgoubran/MeuralPaint/README.md

 a TensorFlow implementation for feed forward CNN fast neural style transfer, based on  [1-3].

-works with different versions of pre-trained TF models
+works with different versions of pre-trained TF models, many pre-trained models included (more to come)

 ## Examples